PegahNa/CV/README.md

 ## Pegah Nazari

 I'm a creative thinker with a strong technical background.
 I'm passionate about using technology to solve real-world problems.
 I've recently graduated from Makers Academy, a developer bootcamp where I learned the fundamentals of software development.
-I'm now looking for my first role as a Junior Developer.
+I'm now looking for my first role as a Junior Software Engineer.

 I'm excited about the potential of technology to make a positive impact on the world.
 I want to use my skills to develop innovative solutions to real-world problems.
 I'm also excited about the opportunity to work with talented and passionate people who are also committed to making a difference.